dmail-old/signal/docs/api-advanced.md

 ## Recursed option

-When a signal is recursed it calls a function.
+A signal is considered as recursed when `emit` is called while an other `emit` is still notifying his listeners.
+The recursed option is a function that will be called when the signal is recursed.
 The default function logs a warning in the console.

 ```javascript